YuvaneshwariR/ChatApplication/README.md

 View Friends List
 View Incoming Friend Requests

+## Incomplete Aspects and Potential Next Steps

+### Frontend Framework
+- **Current Implementation**: The current implementation uses Bootstrap, HTML, and CSS for the frontend.
+This choice was made to quickly prototype the application and focus on core functionality.
+- **Reasoning**: The use of Bootstrap, HTML, and CSS was chosen due to the developer's current expertise in these technologies.
+These tools allowed for the rapid development of the application's user interface.
+- **Recommended Next Step**: Given more time and additional resources, the frontend could be refactored to use React.
+React offers a more robust and scalable solution for building interactive user interfaces, and it would be beneficial for handling the dynamic nature of the chat application.
+However, this would require learning React or collaborating with a developer who has experience with it.

 **Design Choices**

 Simple and Clean UI: Focused on a user-friendly and straightforward interface.
 Real-time Chat: Implemented using AJAX for real-time message updates.
 Separation of Concerns: Used Django’s views, models, and templates effectively to separate logic, data, and presentation layers.